hmadland/460/journalHW9.md

 1. Go to SQL databases
 2. Add
 3. Fill out the form
- .selecting resource group you created
+ 4. selecting resource group you created
- .set pricing to basic
+ 5. set pricing to basic
- .Create
+ 6. Create
 ![](img/testing1.PNG?raw=true)
 4. Once the db was up I clicked on it and set server firewall
 ![](img/testing2.PNG?raw=true)